northcreation-agency/silverstripe-lingo/README.md

     Header: 'This is a list header'
   Company:
     Header: This is a company header
-  Other:
-    Inject: '{One} text with {Two} placeholders'
 ```

 Then when you run `dev/build` the texts in the yml-file(s) are read and stored in the database and can be edited from the admin.

-### Use in php function
-Lingo replaces the default MessageProvider so you are freee to use the SilverStripe translation
+### How to use
-functions as normal.
-If a Lingo translation entity exists in the DB that will be returned,
-otherwise it will look in the yml-files and see if the entity exists there.
+Use the SilverStripe translation functions as normal.
+If a Lingo translation entity exists in the DB the value of that will be returned, otherwise it will look in the yml-files and see if the entity exists there.

+#### Use in php function

 ```
 //with string
 _t('Namespace.Entity','String to translate');

 ```

-### Use in template
+#### Use in template
 ```
 //with string
 <%t Namespace.Entity "String to translate" %>